APMG/wordpress-xml-sitemap/Readme.txt

 == Description ==
 This plugin automatically generates an XML sitemap and advertises itself to search engines in robots.txt and your page header.

 It is designed to be run with no human intervention.
-Therefore, this plugin contains no options, buttons, switches, or levers.
+Therefore, this plugin contains no options.

 Requires at least PHP 5.3.0.

 = Features =

-* Generates an XML sitemap at the root of your site (e.g. http://example.com/sitemap.xml)
+* Generates a XML sitemap at the root of your site, with content modifed only in the last week (e.g. <code>http://example.com/sitemap.xml</code>)
+* Generates a complete XML sitemap, with all content in your system (e.g. <code>http://example.com/sitemap-all.xml</code>)
-* Generates an XML sitemap index at the root of your site (e.g. http://example.com/sitemapindex.xml)
+* Generates a paginated XML sitemap index (e.g. <code>http://example.com/sitemapindex.xml</code>)

 * Includes custom post types
-* Advertises sitemap index in <code>robots.txt</code> (e.g. Sitemap: http://example.com/sitemap.xml)
+* Advertises sitemap index in <code>robots.txt</code> (e.g. <code>Sitemap: http://example.com/sitemap.xml</code>)
 * Advertises itself in HTML HEAD with <code>link rel-sitemap</code> tag (See http://microformats.org/wiki/rel-sitemap)
 * Follows the <a href="http://www.google.com/schemas/sitemap-news/0.9/">Google News</a> and <a href="http://www.google.com/schemas/sitemap-image/1.1/">Image Sitemap</a> schemas
 * <a href="http://en.support.wordpress.com/featured-images/">Featured Images</a> are included automatically